natanshooman/NatanShooman/index.md

 I'm now working on pushing lots of code to the web that I will be coding during my lunch break.
 Look forward to more coming soon.

+You can check out some of my games: